ProfessionalWiki/Maps/INSTALL.md

 and verifying the Maps extension is listed.

 If you want to use the Semantic MediaWiki integration, you will also need to install Semantic MediaWiki.
-The same goes for the Semantic Forms integration.

 ## Configuration